Belgravia, Epix’s addictive new series, stars Tamsin Greig and Harriet Walter. Here’s our review of the eye-catching period drama.

 Darker in tone, Belgravia reminds me more of a Trollope novel than Downton Abbey.
 Sure, the musical score sounds particularly similar, but Belgravia is more scandalous.
 More intrigue and inheritances.
 It even has more melodrama.
 Plus, there aren’t any likable downstairs characters.

 However, what Julian Fellowes continues to thrive on is creating striking female characters.
 Belgravia is a story of intelligent and strong women who use everything to prosper in a world dominated by men.
 Overall, if you love Victorian period dramas with beautiful costumes, mesmerizing characters, and a plot evocative of a Dickens novel, Belgravia is the costume drama for you.

 Content: Rated TV-14 for an extramarital affair and violence.
 Nothing explicit.

 Where to Watch: You can stream Belgravia on Epix or Amazon Prime Video with Epix add-on.
-You can also watch the first two episodes on Amazon Prime Video.

 Do you agree with our Belgravia review?
 What are your thoughts on this new period drama series?
 Leave a comment below.